-Gross premiums written reflect business incepted during the year, and exclude any fees and other amounts collected with and calculated based on premiums.
-These are recognized when underwriting process is complete and policies are issued.
+Gross premiums written reflect amount recognized during the year to policyholders or other insurers for insurance contracts, and exclude any fees and other amounts calculated based on premiums.
+These are recognized when the underwriting process is complete.

-The earned proportion of premiums is recognized as income.
+Premiums include any adjustments in respect of business written in prior accounting periods.
+The earned portion of premiums is recognized as income.
 Premiums are earned from the date of attachment of risk over the indemnity period and unearned premium is calculated using the basis described below: